dhis2/dhis2-android-capture-app/docs/src/commonmark/en/content/capture-app/datasets-features.md

 ![](resources/images/capture-app-image122.png){ width=25%}

-#### Saving a data set
+### Saving a data set { #capture_app_data_sets_saving }

 Validation rules and completion of data sets are integrated in the save button actions:

-- When a data set is configured to complete only if validation passess.
+- When a Data set is configured to *complete only if validation passess*.
 If the validation is successful, a dialog asking to mark as complete will show up.
-The app will allow completion only if all mandatory fields have value.
+The App will allow completion only if all mandatory fields have value.

 ![](resources/images/capture-app-image131.png){ width=25%}